OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 - How do we manage relationships with customers/users if they still plan in terms of annual budgets, quarterly releases and infrequent software updates?
 What about senior management and shareholders?
 - How do we manage situations where business, legal or contractual obligations necessitate infrequent, large releases?
 - What does an appropriate review process look like, when we are shipping changes multiple times a day?
-- How do we practice continuous integration at scale?
+- How do we practice Continuous Integration at scale?
 How would we manage this in extremely large IT functions packed full of developers committing changes multiple times a day?

 In order to solve these problems, we need to think carefully about our software architectures and the way we manage dependencies.
 We need ways to integrate our code and deploy changes frequently, while reserving the ability to release/reveal those updates to users on a different schedule which is optimized for commercial objectives, rather than pure engineering concerns.
 We need bureaucratic processes that are based on the frequent delivery of many small changes with short lead times, rather than infrequent big changes with long lead times.
 We need to ensure that the delta between dev and prod remains small at all times.

 That’s a short paragraph with a whole bunch of big ideas.
 I’m not going to attempt to unpack them all in this post.
 This is an 8-part series and over the coming posts you can expect to see techniques to deal with many of those challenges.
-The point of this post is to highlight that continuous builds are only the tip of the continuous integration iceberg.
-And continuous integration is important.
+The point of this post is to highlight that continuous builds are only the tip of the Continuous Integration iceberg.
+And Continuous Integration is important.

 For now, surmise to say:
 - If you are running automated builds on your feature branch, but you aren’t merging your big feature with the main branch because it’s not ready yet… I’m sorry, that’s not CI.